lithnet/ad-password-protection-docs/installation/installing-the-module.md

 ### Choosing a store path

-If you are going to use the compromised password and banned word functionality, you'll need to create a[ password store](create-a-new-store/understanding-the-store.md).
+If you are going to use the compromised password and banned word functionality, you'll need to create a password store.
 The store is a file-based data structure containing the NTLM hashes of the compromised passwords and banned words.

-We recommend creating a folder, and replicating it with DFS-R to all the machines that will be performing password filtering.
-This means all servers have the same copy of the password store, and by having a local copy, they are immune to network or connectivity problems.
-Otherwise, you can manually copy the store to all nodes, and just ensure that any updates you make are copied to each host as well.
-If you prefer, you can configure a network share to host the store.
-You'll just need to ensure that the machine accounts for all servers performing filtering have read access to the share.

-See the guide on[ Creating a store](create-a-new-store/) for instructions on populating your store with compromised passwords.
+See the guide on [Creating a store](create-a-new-store.md) for instructions on populating your store with compromised passwords.